aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 To create an instance of the `HumanKind` class, you need to call the `HumanKind` **constructor**.
 This is done using the `new` keyword.

-Let's add that instance creation to our `main` method, then print out our instance, as follows:
+Let's add that instance creation to our `main` method, then print out our instance as follows:

 ```java
 package com.generalassembly.oop.intro;